wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

     </dependencyManagement>
     ```

-1. Open the sample petclinic application using an IDE and add the `wavefront-spring-boot-starter` and `micrometer-registry-wavefront` to the `pom.xml` file's `<depdendecnies>`:
+1. Open the sample petclinic application using an IDE and add the `wavefront-spring-boot-starter` and `micrometer-registry-wavefront` to the `pom.xml` file's `<dependencies>`:
     ```xml
     <dependency>
       <groupId>com.wavefront</groupId>